Danny-XCII/blog-framework/readme.md

 - 404 or "This post doesn't exist" for posts that don't exist.
 - Lots of button functionality hasn't been added yet in the admin panel.
 - Create functions to manage settings from database and have `$app` retrieve these settings - make use of the admin page for settings.
+- Create a confirmation before deleting a post in the admin panel.

 **Things I need to add/work on (so I don't forget):**